 After my virtual meltdown on social media in the last few months, I found myself reflecting on whom I’ve become and why I’ve reacted the ways that I have.
+(See the end of this article for my series of posts).
 Why did I react the way I did?
 Could I not have done better?
 Now, I am no psychologist and don’t make any claims that my psyche has universal experience.
 But I feel a little examination may be helpful.

 I think my background has a lot to do with things.
 See, I was raised as an Independent Fundamental Baptist.
 We fit in the Bob Jones University side of things.
 We were an odd bunch within Fundamentalism though.
 My pastor was one of the few who preached exegetically.
 We used the NASB not the KJV.
 But we had the normal IFB beliefs and standards: dress, music, alcohol, etc. And yes, separation was more important than unity.

 I was convinced that our church was the only church that wanted to please God.
 I believed that if people really read their Bibles and submitted to the text that they would look like us.
 I was fully convinced of all the standards.
 And I truly believed that there was no rational thought outside of Christianity.
 Evolution was a lot of nonsense garbage.
 And atheism was intellectually vapid.
 I believed that there were no arguments which came close to swaying me from my convictions.

 There was one fundamental conviction though that I had and still have that began to undo the others.
 Surprisingly, I suppose, it was the very thing I was taught through my growing up years: the Bible is the sole authority and basis for the Christian.
 Tradition was to be subservient to the Bible.
 And all beliefs must conform to it.
 In the words I heard so often, I was “to be a Berean and see if the pastor’s words lined up with Scripture.”
 And that’s what I did.